chunksin/analogjoy/README.md

 The analogmulti.py example reads in configurable variables from myconfig.py, that specifies what mode the script run in:

-1 = driver mode, a single controller with X/Y/Z axis and a single button for gear shift 2 = single joystick mode, a single analog stick with X/Y axis and a single button 3 = two joystick mode, two analog joysticks with X/Y axis and a single button each
+1 = driver mode, a single controller with X/Y/Z axis and a single button for gear shift 2 = single joystick mode, a single analog stick with X/Y axis with start and single button 3 = two joystick mode, two analog joysticks with X/Y axis and a start and single button each

+The digital button inputs are implemented using GPIO interrupts for fastest response

 The file analogmenu.sh is a bash based dialog menu that updates the myconfig.py file based on options chosen